‘Double the speed, half the price’ for broadband: Malaysia’s communications minister

 "If we want to have a debate, I don't think there is a problem with that.
 We are actually debating (with each other) every day, even at the coffeeshop," he said.

-The Puchong MP also welcomed criticisms of the PH government by the opposition in Parliament.
+The Puchong MP also welcomed criticism of the PH government by the opposition in parliament.

 "We should not have a Speaker who blocks the opposition from bringing up issues, and that's the main difference between us and the previous government," he said.